Rancha124/weather-app/README.md

    npm install
    ```

-4. Obtain an API key from the OpenWeather website: OpenWeather API
+4. Obtain an API key from the RapidAPI OpenWeather: https://rapidapi.com/worldapi/api/open-weather13

 5. Create a .env file in the root directory of your project and add your API key: